alvr-org/ALVR/README.md

 Install the client on your headset through [SideQuest](https://sidequestvr.com/).

-To make the Oculus Quest microphone work you need to install the [Virtual Audio Cable](https://www.vb-audio.com/Cable/).
+To make the Oculus Quest microphone work you need to install the [VB-CABLE Virtual Audio Device](https://www.vb-audio.com/Cable/).

 ## Usage